sxhil296/PythonTutorial/oops/oops.md

 4. Abstraction

 ## Encapsulation
-- bundling of data (attributes) and methods (functions) that operate on that data into a single unit (class)
+-  bundling data (attributes) and methods (functions) that operate on the data into a single unit, or class.
+-  restricts direct access to some of the object's components, which can help prevent accidental interference and misuse.
 - helps in data hiding and protecting the internal state of an object from outside interference
 - In Python, encapsulation can be achieved by using private variables and methods, indicated by a leading double underscore (`__`).